 c) Trigger –

 This component proved to be very important for us.
-This specifies a simple string to be searched for in the data.
+This specifies a simple string to search in the data.
 The redactor searches for matches to the search regular expression only if this string is found.
-By the way this component is optional, so if no value for trigger component is specified, redaction occurs when the Search regular expression is matched.
+By the way this component is optional.
+So, specifying no value for trigger component, redact Search regular expression is similar.
 Also from performance point view Trigger field improves performance since simple string matching is faster than regular expression matching.
-The regular expressions for data masking were proving to be complex and having this trigger component helped us a lot.
+The regular expressions for data masking were proving to be complex and having this trigger component was helpful.

-Once the rules were identified, it was time to do a simple configuration in Cloudera manager to enable the log and query redaction and then we added the rules that we had identified earlier.
-I really appreciate the documentation provided by Cloudera which is crystal clear as well as the ease with which various configuration tasks can be performed.
+Once the rules were identified, it was time to do a simple configuration in Cloudera manager.
+It then enable the log and query redaction and then we added the rules that we had identified earlier.
+I really appreciate the documentation provided by Cloudera.
+It is crystal clear as well as the ease with which various configuration tasks can be performed.